 In the past, we made use of a special web browser plug-in called "Scorch" by Sibelius.
 Scorch allowed users to literally play the score by clicking on it.
 After many trials, we concluded that the Scorch plug-in was simply not stable enough for everyday use.
 So we've simplified things a bit.
 While you can not click on a score to play it as in the past, we've provided a link to a recent Pegram Jam recording of the tune right above the score.

 Our plan is to add new tunes as time permits.
 You can start with our newest favorite, "Bee In The Pumpkin Blossom" available at this link: Tunes With Scores

 AUGUST 2013 -- Once again, we're happy to tell our friends who stop by that we've given birth to yet another update of the Pegram Jam Chord Chart Book.
 Version #48 now brings you over 450 chord charts.
 We've also published a chart book update .pdf with just the changes that have been made since the January 2012 publishing, so if you have an older edition, you can get all the new tunes without printing out or purchasing a new book.

 The Pegram Jam Chord Chart Book is always downloadable for free in .pdf format.
-But we also have printed books available for $15 for those who aren't set up to print out a 78-page book.
+We also have printed books available for $15 + shipping for those who aren't set up to print out a 78-page book.

 Check out the Chord Chart Book page to download or purchase.